 Energy Saver Settings

 The Energy Saver on Mac provides several options to optimize the power consumption of your Mac.
 For audio applications, these should be deactivated.
 Go to System Preferences > Energy Saver.
-Move the sliders Computer sleep and Display sleep to Never and untick the checkbox Put the hard disk(s) to sleep when possible (see screenshot below).
+Move the sliders Computer sleep and Display sleep to Never and untick the checkbox Put the hard disk(s) to sleep when possible, as shown below.

 Sleep Mode

-If you are normally using the Sleep Mode (e.g. closing the lid of your Macbook) instead of powering down the computer, we recommend to do a fresh boot of the system prior to playing with your audio applications.
+If you are normally using the Sleep Mode (e.g. closing the lid of your Macbook) instead of powering down the computer, we recommend rebooting the system prior to playing with any audio applications.

 Graphics Card Switching